 These kind of searches include your hotel’s name plus words like:

-We have already discussed that it is not often realistic to expect to rank well organically for searches like “best hotel in your area”.
-This does not mean we should ignore location keywords however, just that we need to approach our list building in a smart and practical manner.
+We have already discussed that it is not often realistic to expect to rank well organically for searches like “best hotel in [your location]”.
+This does not mean we should ignore location keywords as part of our SEO strategy, just that we need to approach our list building in a smart and practical manner.
 We will do this by considering the following:

 Many times you will see searches for the name of your hotel plus the area it is located in.
 For our example Aphrodite Hotel these will be phrases like: “aphrodite hotel in athens”, “aphrodite hotel athens greece” and similar.

-It is worth using the tools mentioned below to see exactly how much volume there is around specific queries for the neighbourhood your hotel is in – it usually makes sense to include some of these keywords in our list.
+It is worth investigating to see exactly how much volume there is around specific queries for the neighbourhood your hotel is in – it usually makes sense to include some of these keywords in our list.

 Likewise, if your hotel is on an island then you might well see volume on keywords including both the general area (Mykonos for example) but also more specific areas like a well known beach or smaller village.
 Again these keywords might be slightly less competitive than the main island + hotel keyword and you will want to include them on your list.